harsha-simhadri/big-ann-benchmarks/track3_baseline_faiss/README.md

 Similar to the track 1 results, we can plot the GPU search results in a plot of recall@10 vs. QPS.

 ![](plots/T3_deep-1B.png)

+Caveat: here the GPU uses 20 CPU threads vs. 32 for the CPU, and the search is actually performed on 2 GPUs.